elizerdim/OOP-principles/README.md

 For example, different classes of circle, square, rectangle, triangle, and so on can inherit various properties and methods from a class of shape, while also having their own draw() method, overwriting the one defined in the class of shape.

+## SOLID Design Principles

+- Single Responsibility Principle
+- Open-Closed Principle
+- Liskov Substitution Principle
+- Interface Segregation Principle
+- Dependency Inversion Principle

+### Single Responsibility Principle

+Every class, module, or function in a program should have one responsibility/purpose in a program.
+As a commonly used definition, "every class should have only one reason to change".

+### Open-Closed Principle

+Every class, module, or function in a program should be open for extension, but closed for modification.

+- A module will be said to be open if it is still available for extension.
+For example, it should be possible to add fields to the data structures it contains, or new elements to the set of functions it performs.

+- A module will be said to be closed if it is available for use by other modules.
+This assumes that the module has been given a well-defined, stable description (the interface in the sense of information hiding).

+### Liskov Substitution Principle

+Objects of a superclass should be replaceable with objects of its subclasses without breaking the application.

+An overridden method of a subclass needs to accept the same input parameter values as the method of the superclass.
+That means you can implement less restrictive validation rules, but you are not allowed to enforce stricter ones in your subclass.
+Otherwise, any code that calls this method on an object of the superclass might cause an exception, if it gets called with an object of the subclass.

+### Interface Segregation Principle

+No code should inherit or be forced to depend on methods it does not use.

+### Dependency Inversion Principle

+High-level modules should depend on abstractions rather than concrete implementations.

+- High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+- Abstractions should not depend on details.
+Details should depend on abstractions.

 ## Useful Resources
 [Object-Oriented Programming in JavaScript](https://www.youtube.com/watch?v=PFmuCDHHpwk&t=1073s) - This beginner's video explains OOP principles in a simple and concise way - most of the examples and descriptions in here are from this video.